tsduck/tsduck-test/README.md

   These files are temporary by definition.
 The subdirectory `tmp` is present on test machines only and is excluded from the Git repository.

+- 'extra' : Contains some additional tests which cannot be easily automated, either because they use specific hardware or because their results are not fully deterministic.
+  These tests must be run manually.

 ### Adding new tests

 To add a new test: